JoaoCoelho2003/JoaoCoelho2003/README.md

 I'm currently pursuing my bachelor's degree at the University of Minho in Braga, Portugal.
 I'm in my third year of studies and gearing up for my master's degree.
 Ever since I was introduced to coding, I've been hooked.
 I've never stopped challenging myself, diving into different programming paradigms and languages.
-I'm proficient in all types, from functional languages like Haskell, to object-oriented languages like Java, and even imperative languages like C. I thrive on pushing my boundaries and continually seeking out new challenges in the world of programming."
+I'm proficient in all types, from functional languages like Haskell, to object-oriented languages like Java, and even imperative languages like C. I thrive on pushing my boundaries and continually seeking out new challenges in the world of programming.

 *   🌍  I'm based in Braga
 *   ✉️  You can contact me at [jhcoelho03@gmail.com](mailto:jhcoelho03@gmail.com)